Issuing New Shares in a UK Limited Company: The Founder's No-Nonsense Guide

 Every year, thousands of UK founders hit the same wall: an investor says yes, the term sheet is agreed, the money is ready to move — and then somebody asks, "So how do we actually issue the shares?"
 What follows is usually a panicked WhatsApp to the company's accountant, a Google search that throws up twenty conflicting answers, and a creeping realisation that nobody involved has done this before.

-The mechanics of issuing new shares in a UK limited company are not complicated, but they are unforgiving.
+The mechanics of issuing new shares in a UK limited company are administratively straightforward — but the legal and tax implications are unforgiving.
 Get the paperwork wrong and you can invalidate an entire funding round.
-Miss a Companies House filing and the share allotment may not be legally recognised.
+Miss a Companies House filing and the share allotment sits in limbo on the public register.
 Price the shares carelessly and HMRC will come knocking with a tax bill your new shareholders were not expecting.
-The stakes are higher than most founders realise — and the process is more straightforward than most founders fear.
+The process has more moving parts than most founders realise — and more consequences for getting them wrong.

 This guide walks you through every step, from checking your articles to filing the return of allotment, so the next time someone asks "how do we issue shares?" you have a clear, confident answer.